 Principles of Integrated Care - Kerry

-In preparing Integrated Care leads we are offering the Certificate in Principles of Integrated Care which is a 15 credit, level 9 Special Purpose Award involving a single module delivered online over one 12-week semester.
+In response to national and international contemporary health and social care policy, we are offering the Certificate in Principles of Integrated Care.
+This is a 15 credit, level 9 Special Purpose Award involving a single module delivered online over one 12-week semester.
 The programme is a collaborative development between Munster Technological University (MTU) and the International Foundation of Integrated Care (IFIC).
+In addition to Irish applicants, we welcome international applicants involved in health and social care service delivery in their own jurisdictions.

-The aim of the programme is to critically explore the key pillars of integrated care principles in order to engage with the concept from an individual, community, organisational and international perspective.
+The aim of the programme is to critically explore the key pillars of integrated care in order to engage with the concept from an individual, community, organisational and international perspective.
 The programme is designed to be inclusive of a cross sectoral mix of professionals working in public and NGO services that interact with people who have longitudinal and complex care needs.
-The programme is delivered fully online to facilitate interested learners to engage in this unique and specialist programme which reflects contemporary health and social care policy nationally and internationally.
+The programme is delivered fully online to facilitate interested learners to engage in this unique and specialist programme.

+The programme is underpinned by the 9 Pillars of integrated Care.
 The programme is structured in a manner that will allow practitioners to engage in continued professional development at their own pace and is flexible around their work schedule.
-The programme involves a learning bundle that includes a combination of directed study material, recorded lectures and live webinars facilitated by national and international experts in the area of integrated care.
+The programme involves both synchronous and asynchronous learning.
+This includes a combination of directed study material, recorded lectures and live webinars facilitated by national and international experts in integrated care.

 Entry requirements